 Britvic is an international soft drinks business rich in history and heritage.
-Founded in England in the 1930s, we have grown into a global organisation with 38 much-loved soft drink brands sold in over 100 countries.
-Britvic is the largest supplier of branded still soft drinks and the number two supplier of branded carbonated soft drinks in Great Britain, and it is an industry leader in Brazil.
-Ireland and France.
+Founded in England in the 1930s, we have grown into a global organisation with 39 much-loved soft drink brands sold in over 100 countries.
+Britvic is the largest supplier of branded still soft drinks and the number two supplier of branded carbonated soft drinks in Great Britain, and it is an industry leader in Brazil, Ireland and France.

-Headquartered in the UK, we have manufacturing operations in Great Britain, Ireland, France and Brazil where we produce our iconic brands, including Robinsons, Tango, J2O, MiWadi, Ballygowan, Teisseire, Maguary and Dafruta.
-In addition, in Great Britain and Ireland, we produce and sell a number of PepsiCo's soft drink brands, including Pepsi, 7UP, Lipton Iced Tea and Rockstar Energy, under exclusive agreements with PepsiCo.
+Headquartered in the UK, we have manufacturing operations in Great Britain, Ireland, France and Brazil where we produce our iconic brands, including Fruit Shoot, Tango, J2O, MiWadi, Ballygowan, Teisseire and Maguary.
+In addition, in Great Britain and Ireland, we produce and sell a number of PepsiCo's soft drink brands, including Pepsi MAX, 7UP, Lipton Ice Tea and Rockstar Energy, under exclusive agreements with PepsiCo.

-We directly employ over 4,400 people and have a diverse supply chain of approximately 5,600 supplier organisations, sourcing ingredients, packaging materials and other goods and services from over 50 countries.
+We directly employ over 4,800 people and have a diverse supply chain of more than 5,000 supplier organisations, sourcing ingredients, packaging materials and other goods and services from over 50 countries.
 Sustainability sits at the heart of everything we do, and our suppliers are central to our ability to make, market and sell soft drinks in a truly sustainable way.
 These suppliers range in size from small and medium-sized enterprises to large multinationals, each of which has its own supply chain.
 Some of our product is manufactured using select co-packing partners.
-Our co-packers meet the high safety and ethical standards required by all our suppliers and therefore they must successfully pass site assessments before we are able to approve them for manufacturing our product.
-This ensures we retain the same labour standards and working conditions within our own factories as we do with contracted third-party manufacturing.
+All our co-packers and suppliers must successfully pass Britvic's onboarding and site assessments before we are able to approve them for manufacturing our product.
+This promotes the same labour standards and working conditions within our third-party manufacturing as we have in our own factories.

 As we operate with a multi-tiered, global supply chain it is important we continue to improve our transparency.
-We collaborate closely with suppliers to encourage commitment to ethical practices and identifying human rights risks (see page 9 - Supplier Sustainability Summit).
+We collaborate closely with suppliers to encourage commitment to ethical practices and identifying human rights risks.